Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Experiments and Results

+Neural baselines (PINNs~\citep{raissi2019physics}, FBPINNs~\citep{moseley2023finite}) and numerical solvers \citep[FEniCS; ][; see details in Appendix~\ref{sec:app-fenics-validation}]{alnaes2015fenics} are included for reference.
+For the case of a PDE without a known solution, we compare also against the Computer Algebra System (CAS) Mathematica's \texttt{DSolveValue} and an extended-reasoning LLM check; prompt templates and evaluation details are provided in Appendix~\ref{sec:app-classical-baselines}.
+For the Poisson-Gauss problems, no analytical solution is available.
+Therefore, we assume FEniCS with P4 elements on a $128\times128$ mesh as the ground truth.
+We perform a mesh convergence study to confirm convergence of the solution at the chosen resolution.
+Complete problem specifications, analytical solutions, and discovered symbolic forms relevant to all problems in the suite appear in Appendix~\ref{sec:app-experiment-details}, accompanied by additional figures in Appendix~\ref{sec:app-visualizations}.

-\paragraph{Cross-validation on benchmarks from literature.} First, we test SIGS on a subset of problems considered by Cao et al. and Wei et al. to show how combining the grammar-atoms approach together with adaptive search is more accurate than alternative approaches.
-For this purpose, we chose one-dimensional Poisson and Advection PDEs (HD-TLGP), and a two-dimensional Wave PDE (SSDE).
-We consider exactly the same problem specification, that is, the domain, boundary, and initial conditions, for the comparison.
-To make the methods comparable, we impose an Ansatz within SIGS that considers a different function per variable, e.g. $u(x,t) = g(x) \ f(t)$.
+\textbf{(i) Cross-validation on literature's benchmarks.} First, we test SIGS on a subset of problems considered by \citet{Cao2024Interpretable} and \citet{wei2024closed} to show how combining grammar-generated atoms with adaptive search is more accurate than alternative approaches.
+For this purpose, we chose one-dimensional Poisson and Advection PDEs (HD-TLGP), and a two-dimensional Wave PDE (SSDE), as summarized in Appendix~\ref{sec:app-problem-definitions}.
+We consider the same problem specification, that is, the domain, boundary, and initial conditions, for the comparison.
+We impose the same high-level Ansatz to SIGS as HD-TLGP, e.g. $u(x,t) = g(x)f(t)$.
 The results are presented in Table~\ref{tab:cross-paper}.
-While the baseline approaches achieve high accuracy (HD-TLGP: $4.36 \times 10^{-4}$ for the Poisson, and $1.01\times 10^{-2}$ for the Wave, SSDE: $1.04 \times 10^{-16}$), SIGS achieves exact solutions on all problems, as it contains $\pi$ as a symbol and does not approximate it numerically.
+While the baseline approaches achieve high accuracy (HD-TLGP: $4.36 \times 10^{-4}$ for Poisson, and $1.01\times10^{-2}$ for Advection; SSDE: $1.04\times10^{-16}$ for Wave), SIGS recovers equivalent symbolic forms on all problems with machine precision accuracy, as constants such as $\pi$ are grammar terminals and are therefore represented symbolically and verified to float64 tolerance.